elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 To make the process accessible to researchers with limited bioinformatics expertise, we wrapped the ENA upload tool as a Galaxy tool.
 It is part of the Intergalactic Utilities Commission (IUC) list of curated Galaxy tools, allowing instance administrators to install the tool from the Galaxy ToolShed at {% ena-upload-tool %}.

 ### The Galaxy ENA consensus submission tool
 To facilitate the submission of genome assemblies, a Galaxy wrapper {% tool "ena-webin-cli" %} of the ENA {% tool "webin-cli" %} was created.
-The tool wrapper simplified the creation of the mandatory manifest file by allowing users to interactively fill in the assembly metadata and submit SARS-CoV-2 consensus data to ENA.
+The tool wrapper simplified the creation of the mandatory manifest file required for submission by allowing users to interactively fill in the assembly metadata and submit SARS-CoV-2 consensus data to ENA.

 ### Galaxy Docker container

-If you cannot use the Galaxy instances at useGalaxy.eu, .be, or .au, possibly due to GDPR reasons, a ready-to-use Docker container is made available.
-This container includes additional tools, made available in the [SARS-CoV-2](https://github.com/galaxyproject/SARS-CoV-2/) GitHub repository since February 2020, in an effort published by Maier et al. (2021) to provide publicly accessible infrastructure and workflows for SARS-CoV-2 data analyses.
+If you cannot use the Galaxy instances at useGalaxy.eu, .be, or .au, possibly due to GDPR, a ready-to-use Docker container is made available.
+This container includes additional tools.
+It and can be found in the [SARS-CoV-2](https://github.com/galaxyproject/SARS-CoV-2/) GitHub repository since February 2020, in an effort published by Maier et al. (2021) to provide publicly accessible infrastructure and workflows for SARS-CoV-2 data analyses.
 The repository featured workflows for Genomics, Cheminformatics, and Proteomics analyses.
-This centralization of workflows made it easy for Galaxy administrators to deploy and install the tools and workflows together with the other submission tools and create a one stop shop for processing and submitting SARS-CoV-2 sequencing data.
+This centralization of workflows made it easy for Galaxy administrators to deploy and install tools and workflows together with the other submission tools and create a one stop shop for processing and submitting SARS-CoV-2 sequencing data.

 The Docker container allows for the local deployment of a fully functional Galaxy instance.
 It will ensure that data remains on-premise until submission.
 More information on how to obtain and deploy the container can be found on the [GitHub repository](https://github.com/ELIXIR-Belgium/Galaxy-SARS-CoV-2-sequence-upload).

 ## What can you use the ENA data submission toolbox for?

-The work described in the showcase can be readily used in different ways.
+The work described in the showcase can be readily used or its modules adapted and integrated into new workflows.

 ### Direct use for SARS-CoV-2 sequence submission

 The tools and workflows mentioned here are available at the [useGalaxy.be](https://usegalaxy.be/) instance.
 The submission of raw reads can also be readily performed through [useGalaxy.eu](https://usegalaxy.eu) and [useGalaxy.org.au](https://usegalaxy.org.au/).

-The Galaxy Docker container can be used to deploy a functioning instance containing all the tools described.
+The Galaxy Docker container can be used to deploy an instance containing all the tools described.
 Instructions on using the components are described in the [ELIXIR-Belgium RDM Guide](https://rdm.elixir-belgium.org/covid-19/).

-### Repurposing o the showcase for other organisms
+### Repurposing of the showcase for other organisms

 Since the beginning of the response to SARS-CoV-2, the tools described here have been expanded to allow the submission of data for any of the [ENA Sample checklists](https://www.ebi.ac.uk/ena/browser/checklists) available, and thus any organism supported by ENA.
-The tools can be reused in multiple contexts, being amenable for integration integration into different types of data brokering systems or used as is.
+The tools can be reused in multiple contexts, being amenable for integration into different types of data brokering systems or used as is.
 A [general purpose container](https://github.com/ELIXIR-Belgium/ena-upload-container) for deploying a Galaxy instance capable of submitting both raw sequences and genome assemblies of all [ENA Sample checklists](https://www.ebi.ac.uk/ena/browser/checklists) is available.
 The Galaxy ENA upload tool is available at [useGalaxy.be](https://usegalaxy.be/), [useGalaxy.eu](https://usegalaxy.eu) and [useGalaxy.org.au](https://usegalaxy.org.au/), allowing researchers direct access without the need to setup their own infrastructure.
 The ENA upload CLI can, if necessary, be integrated in existing bioinformatics workflows by more advanced bioinformatics groups.